avichal-neweradeveloper/avichal-neweradeveloper/readme.md

 ## I'm a Fullstack developer

--  💻 I’m currently learning Next js
+-  💻 I’m currently learning js in depth and also participating in hackathons
--  🥅 My monthly goal is to participate in hacktober fest
+-  🥅 My goal for this year is to be a superb and experienced javascript developer
 -  ⚽ I love to play football

 <br />